wp-plugins/tweet-old-post/readme.txt

 **Let me know if you have any more ideas**

+**New in v4.0.4**

+- Resolved issue of tweet not posting automatically.
+Thanks to Daniel Lopez Gonzalez for helping me.
+- Minor Fixes

 **New in v4.0.3**

 - Handled too many tweets when W3 Total Cache plugin is installed.
 Please check and let me know.